mongodb/docs/source/includes/fact-default-bind-ip.rst

-To override and bind to other ip addresses, you can use the :setting:`net.bindIp` configuration file setting or the ``--bind_ip`` command-line option to specify a list of ip addresses.
+To override and bind to other ip addresses, you can use the :setting:`net.bindIp` configuration file setting or the ``--bind_ip`` command-line option to specify a list of hostnames or ip addresses.

 .. include:: /includes/warning-bind-ip-security-considerations.rst

-For example, the following :binary:`~bin.mongod` instance binds to both the localhost and the sample ip address ``198.51.100.1``:
+For example, the following :binary:`~bin.mongod` instance binds to both the localhost and the hostname ``My-Example-Associated-Hostname``, which is associated with the ip address ``198.51.100.1``:

 .. code-block:: none

-   mongod --bind_ip localhost,198.51.100.1
+   mongod --bind_ip localhost,My-Example-Associated-Hostname

-In order to connect to this instance, remote clients must specify the ip address ``198.51.100.1`` or the hostname associated with the ip
+In order to connect to this instance, remote clients must specify the hostname  or its associated ip address ``198.51.100.1``:
-address:

 .. code-block:: none

+   mongo --host My-Example-Associated-Hostname

    mongo --host 198.51.100.1

-   mongo --host My-Example-Associated-Hostname